This tutorial will lead you through an exploration of OpenRefine and demonstrate how it can be used to interrogate and clean your own dataset.

 - Once downloaded, execute the installer and it will guide you through the process.
 The end result will be a new application icon on your system that looks like any other application.
 You can click on the icon to launch OpenRefine.

 - When you do click on the icon, you may not see any immediate effect.
-Unlike other applications that you may work with it doesn’t seem to present a window or any other user components to interact with it.
+Unlike other applications that you may work with it doesn’t seem to present a window or any other user-facing components to interact with it (at least immediately).
 Hmmmm.

 - This is our window on the OpenRefine service, listing existing projects and offering you the opportunity to create new ones (i.e. datasets that you want to explore and manipulate).

-- This is a collection of metadata from a museum listing all of the objects from the catalogue and providing the associated metadata.
+- This dataset is a collection of information about craft beers produced in Ireland during the last decade.
 It is useful for our exercise and it demonstrates a nice open research ethos for being shared.
 Let’s import it to see what it contains.
-Do this by choosing new Project and then pointing to the downloaded file:
+Do this by choosing Create Project, choosing ‘Web Addresses (URLs) and pointing to the file and choosing the Next… button.

-- OpenRefine inspects the datafile and before finishing the import process (in this case there are 78K records and it is about 58Mb in size.
-From this screen we can set some parameters.
-In this case change the ‘Quotation marks are used to enclose …” and also give the project a more meaningful name.
+- OpenRefine inspects the datafile and before finishing the import process (in this case there are only about 837 records and it is about less than 1Mb in size).
+From this screen, we can set some parameters.
+In this case, change the ‘Quotation marks are used to enclose …” and also give the project a more meaningful name.
 Note: the ‘encoding’ tab lets you see in realtime what happens if you change it – see ‘funny’ characters – try this one.
-Then click Create Project.
+Then click the Create Project… button.

 - What we then see is our dataset presented in all its glory:

-- Now, we can start to get to know our data.
+- Here we can begin to get to know ‘our’ data.
 OpenRefine offers us an ability to facet the data by aggregating similarities as we search for patterns.
 This alone can help us know and also get an idea about how we might want to manipulate this file.
-Try faceting by Categories for example – by clicking the small arrow next to that column heading and choosing Facet/Text Facet.
+Try faceting by breweryName by clicking the small arrow next to that column heading and choosing Facet/Text Facet.

 - Let’s explore some of the more powerful bulk editing capabilities that really make OpenRefine useful.